This article will talk about mental health care bill 2016. It is important from the IAS Exam point of view.

 Background- The United Nations Convention on Rights of Persons with Disabilities and its Optional Protocol was adopted in 2006 and came into force in 2008.
 Since India signed and ratified the said Convention in 2007, it became necessary to align and harmonize the existing laws with the Convention standards.
 The mental healthcare bill 2016 repeals the mental health act in 1987.

-Aim-Bill provides for mental healthcare and services for persons with mental illness and to protect, promote, and fulfill the rights of such persons during the delivery of mental healthcare and services.
+Aim-Bill provides for mental healthcare and services for persons with mental illness and to protect, promote, and fulfil the rights of such persons during the delivery of mental healthcare and services.

 - ‘Mental illness’ means a substantial disorder of thinking, mood, perception, orientation, or memory that grossly impairs judgment, behaviour, capacity to recognize reality or ability to meet the ordinary demands of life, mental conditions associated with the abuse of alcohol and drugs.

 - ‘Mental retardation’ is a condition of arrested or incomplete development of the mind of a person, especially characterized by subnormality of intelligence.

 - ‘Mental health establishment’ means any health establishment, including Ayurveda, Yoga, and Naturopathy, Unani, Siddha, and Homoeopathy establishment, by whatever name called, either wholly or partly, meant for the care of persons with mental illness, established, owned, controlled or maintained by the appropriate Government, local authority, trust, whether private or public, corporation, co-operative society, organization or any other entity or person.

 - ‘Mental healthcare’ includes analysis and diagnosis of a person’s mental condition and treatment and rehabilitation of such person for his mental illness or suspected mental illness.

 Advance Directive: Every person, who is not a minor shall have a right to make an advance directive in writing specifying –